hannajas/WP1-grotenete-analysis/README.md

 ### Scripts

-Data collection and explorative analysis
+Data collection and explorative analysis I
 * `/importing_data/waterRinfo.R:` Making use of the wateRinfo package and save the data at `/raw`
-* `/cross_sections/get_velocities.R:` Calculate the water velocity for 5 locations (5 locations with Q-data)
+* `/cross_sections/get_velocities.R:` Calculate the water velocity for 5 locations (5 locations with Q-data and cross section data)

     For each location:
     + `\src\get_velocity_function.R:` Making use of waterlevel, discharge and H-A relations (save the data at `/interim`)